-Create a SQL Server index to improve the performance of queries on tables and clustered views.
+Create an index in SQL Server to improve the performance of queries on tables and also in clustered views.
 Two types of index exists, the clustered and the nonclustered one.
-To create a nonclustered index, use this example and adapt it to the project requirements.
+To create a non-clustered index, use this example and adapt it to the project requirements.
 Indexes are the first recommended step to performance optimization in SQL Server.

 How to create a simple SQL Server index on a table ?

 First, the how-to section below creates an index on the sales table created here.

 Let’s explain the context of the example.
 Firstly, it’s a very basic example to show the CREATE INDEX T-SQL command and how easy it is to optimize performance.
 Secondly the 2 indexed columns are the typical ones used in large queries execution, i.e. the Year and the month.
 Another very common one is the date.